-- (c) In a county where less than five percent of the work force is in manufacturing, the credit allowed is one tier higher than the credit for which the county would otherwise qualify. - (d) For a job created in a county that is not traversed by an interstate highway, the credit allowed is one tier higher than the credit for which jobs created in the county would otherwise qualify.
-This does not apply to a job created in a county eligible for a higher tier pursuant to another provision of this section. - (e) In a county in which one employer has lost at least 1,500 jobs in a calendar year, the credit allowed is one tier higher than the credit for which the county would otherwise qualify.
-The one-tier-higher credit allowed by this subsection is allowed for five taxable years for jobs created in 2009, 2010, and 2011.
-This subsection does not apply to a job created in a county eligible for a higher tier pursuant to another provision of this section. - (f) In a county which is at least 1,000 square miles in size and which has had an unemployment rate greater than the state average for the past 10 years and an average per capita income lower than the average state per capita income for the past ten years, and which is not included in any of the county classifications contained in this subsection, the credit allowed is two tiers higher than the credit for which the county otherwise would qualify.
+7 (c) In a county where less than five percent of the 8 work force is in manufacturing, the credit allowed is one tier 9 higher than the credit for which the county would otherwise 10 qualify.

+(d) For a job created in a county that is not traversed by an interstate highway, the credit allowed is one tier higher than the credit for which jobs created in the county would otherwise qualify.
+This does not apply to a job created in a county eligible for a higher tier pursuant to another provision of this section.

+17 (e) In a county in which one employer has lost at least 1,500 jobs in a calendar year, the credit allowed is one 18 tier higher than the credit for which the county would 19 otherwise qualify.
+The one-tier-higher credit allowed by this 20 subsection is allowed for five taxable years for jobs created 21 22 in 2009, 2010, and 2011.
+This subsection does not apply to a 23 job created in a county eligible for a higher tier pursuant to another provision of this section.
+24 capita income lower than the average state per capita income for the past ten years, and which is not included in any of the county classifications contained in this subsection, the credit allowed is two tiers higher than the credit for which the county otherwise would qualify.